junzis/pyModeS/docs/interesting_messages.md

    Phantom Mach-IAS pair differed from the gs-derived expectation by only 0.092 — well inside the 0.20 tolerance needed to accommodate ±100 kt of real-world wind.
-3. **Mach-IAS internal consistency at the anchor altitude.** The phantom's `(Mach 0.78, IAS 316)` evaluated at the anchor's 2400 ft produces a TAS-from-Mach of ~338 kt vs TAS-from-IAS of ~295 kt — a 43 kt disagreement, just above the 40 kt threshold used for cruise-phase checks.
-But lowering the altitude floor that enables this check (currently `> 500 ft`) any further starts rejecting real late-descent traffic, and tightening the 40 kt bound false-positives in the presence of large wind changes.
+3. **Mach-IAS internal consistency at the anchor altitude.** The prototype phantom's `(Mach 0.78, IAS 316)` evaluated at the anchor's 2400 ft produces a TAS-from-Mach of ~338 kt vs TAS-from-IAS of ~295 kt — a 43 kt disagreement, just above its experimental 40 kt threshold.
+   Lowering the experiment's `> 500 ft` altitude floor further started rejecting real late-descent traffic, and tightening the 40 kt bound false-positives in the presence of large wind changes.

 The signal that would reliably catch this pathology is *interrogator